profsmith89/ctps/_sources/chap04.md

 def main():
     print('Searching wikipedia for "The Cat in the Hat"')

-    # Craft a request wikipedia will understand about The Cat in the Hat
+    # Craft a request wikipedia will understand
     s = 'The Cat in the Hat'.replace(' ', '+')
     url = f"https://en.wikipedia.org/w/api.php?action=query&list=search&srsearch={s}&srlimit=1&format=json"

-    # Send that request from our computer to the one running wikipedia
+    # Send request from our computer to the one running wikipedia
     # Read the response from the wikipedia computer
     response = requests.get(url)